Go to Stripo

 It is divided into 3 sections:

-• Tail section — this is the place where you can set a rule for displaying particular module in case if there is no enough items (products) in your data source to complete the whole circle from a repeatable area.
+• Tail section — this is the place where you can set a rule for displaying a particular module in case there are no enough items (products) in your data source to complete the whole circle from a repeatable area.

-More info about how to operate the SRT rules and supported rules you can find in the REST API Methods description.
+More info about how to operate the SRT rules and supported rules can be found in the REST API Methods description.

 However, let's go in order of creation.